Naming your CI Jobs

 • Create runc jobs, if needed, to test the older functionality

-An example of this configuration is available here, where you can see the periodics are stored in the __periodics.yaml files.
+An example of this configuration is available here, where you can see the periodics are stored in the __periodics.yaml files per release branch.
+This is using the variants feature of ci-operator to have more than one file per branch.

-For these jobs to show up in TestGrid and Sippy, the ci-tools configuration needs to be updated manually.
+Lastly, for these jobs to show up in TestGrid and Sippy, the ci-tools configuration needs to be updated manually to allowlist your repository.